Walther von Brauchitsch: Personal life

 In 1910, Brauchitsch married his first wife, Elizabeth von Karstedt, a wealthy heiress to 300000 acre in Brandenburg.
 The couple had a daughter and two sons, including Bernd von Brauchitsch, who later served in the Luftwaffe during World War II as Hermann Göring's adjutant.
 They were divorced in 1938 after 28 years of marriage, as Brauchitsch had developed another romantic interest.

 In 1925, Brauchitsch met Charlotte Rueffer, the daughter of a Silesian judge.
 He wanted a divorce, but his wife refused.
 Rueffer later married a bank director named Schmidt, who drowned in his bath during a visit to Berlin.
 When Brauchitsch returned from East Prussia in 1937, the pair resumed their affair.
 They married immediately after Brauchitsch had divorced Karstedt.

 Brauchitsch was the uncle of Manfred von Brauchitsch, a 1930s Mercedes-Benz "Silver Arrow" Grand Prix driver, and also Hans Bernd von Haeften and Werner von Haeften, who were members of the German resistance against Hitler.

 Assessment

+According to historian William E. Hart, Brauchitsch was the only German general who dared to tell Hitler, openly and in front of others, that the days when a mere corporal could fancy himself as Napoleon were over.
+Hitler frequently compared himself to the French Emperor, a habit that frustrated many of his generals.
+Hart describes Brauchitsch as a man who was "agile, nervous, upright, quick in both speech and action.
+The severity of his Napoleonic nose and thin lips was softened by his very expressive brown eyes."

 Historian Helmut Krausnick characterizes Brauchitsch as "an outstanding professional who lived up to the traditions of his profession, but especially lacked the strength of personality to deal with Hitler".
 Historian Ian Kershaw describes him less sympathetically as a "spineless individual, who was frightened by Hitler.
 He was no person to lead any type of front or revolt."